CLCStriders/striders/_posts/2020-01-31-Strider-of-the-month.md

 ---
 Fiona Brady-Miller wins Strider of the month for January 2020.

 Fiona has not been a Strider for that long but has quickly proved to be an invaluable part of the team.
-She has been consistnetly attending training and races, particularly cross country and won a gold medal for her age category at the Glos XC County Champs in January as well as training hard for the London Marathon!
+She has been consistently attending training and races, particularly cross country and won a gold medal for her age category at the Glos XC County Champs in January as well as training hard for the London Marathon!
 Congratulations!